martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/shader_example.md

 In the round hexagonal view mode, the body shape is also replaced by a circle.
 This is all done by the [`TextureCreator`][2] and it allows the shader to render particles both in the hexagonal and the round hexagonal view mode.
 The [`TextureCreator`][2] also creates a new copy of the material every time an algorithm with a different number of pins is loaded.
+Additionally, it replaces the solid black border color with the particle border color specified in the configuration file.
+Since this color should always be darker than the white fill color, the shader can still tell the difference.

 <img src="~/images/shader_inspector2.png" alt="Shader Parameters" title="Shader Parameters" width="300" align="right"/>